racdale/simple-lsa-example/README.md

 source('https://raw.githubusercontent.com/racdale/simple-lsa-example/master/lsa_functions.R')
 ```

+Note: You only have to run this line once each time you use R/RStudio.
+Once you run line #1, you can use and reuse the lines below as many times as you like to experiment with semantic models.

 ## Next, let's get some texts

 In this step, we are going to "scrape" three websites to build an LSA model.
 These are the Wikipedia entries for "Brain," "Car," and "Communication."
 We are only using 3 websites, and I noted in class that LSA can uses thousands or millions of texts.
 We are simplifying things a bit, building a simpler model that can run easily on our personal computers.
 I have also added a little twist -- this line of code uses *paragraphs* from the Wikipedia websites as definitions of "documents."
 That means we'll get hundreds of documents from these large Wikipedia websites, rather than just 3.